 You may be used to seeing someone dress up as an animal on Halloween, but on New Year’s Eve?
 However, this is very common in Romania, as people dress up as bears to ward off evil spirits.
 Why bears?
 Well, bears in Romanian folklore have been known to have special powers, including the ability to protect and heal people.
 Hopefully, all of these bears will find this new year to be JUST right!

 Making noise to ring in the new year is nothing new for people here in Pennsylvania, but in some countries, that noise is specifically made with bells.
 In Japan and South Korea, the tradition is to ring bells to welcome the new year and to be joyful.
 For Japan in particular, it is customary to ring the bell 108 times, as they represent the 108 worldly desires people may feel during a year that could cause them despair or pain.
 The 108 rings wash away any of those negative feelings, and give a fresh start for the new year.

 If you thought breaking plates in Denmark was a little destructive to celebrate the new year, wait until you hear what people in South Africa do!
 Specifically in Johannesburg, people try to start the new year by cleaning their minds and living space of any unwanted items.
 This has led to it being a sign of a fresh start to throw old furniture out their windows!
 Hopefully, they give people a warning before they throw that couch out!

 In some South American countries, you might see some people on New Year's Eve walking around with an empty suitcase.
 Some believe that taking what is called a "suitcase walk" means they will have a year full of adventures ahead.

 Do you have any family traditions to help bring in the new year?
-Let us know in the comments below!
-Have a safe and happy New Year, and we can’t wait to see you in 2022!
+Let us know in the comments!
+Have a safe and happy New Year, and we can’t wait to see you next year!